ShreyasSaunshi/ShreyasSaunshi/README.md

 🎓 I am Shreyas Saunshi, a **Cyber Security Researcher, Ethical Hacker, CTF Player, Bug bounty Hunter, Programmer & Blockchain Enthusiast**.
 I am Pursuing my Bachelor in **Electronics and Communication Engineering** and will graduate in mid-2025.

-👨‍💻 I enjoy contributing to **Open Source Projects** I'm a member of **Github** developer group from past 7 months, I also stared freelancing from past year.
-I am really enthusiastic about learning new technology.
+👨‍💻 I enjoy contributing to **Open Source Projects** I'm a member of **Github** developer group from past 9 months, I also stared freelancing from past year.
+I am really enthusiastic about learning new technologies.

 📚 I also love reading books on **Spritual development**, **Financial literacy** & **Historical Novels**.
 Some of my favorite ones includes **The Compound Effect** by _Darren Hardy_ and **Rich Dad Poor Dad** by _Robert Kiyosaki_.